-4. CONCLUSION
+5. CONCLUSION

-This paper introduced a project created to support people living through the COVID-19 pandemic by gathering patterns from the many pattern languages we have made in various domains and translating them to be helpful in the current situation.
-This project is an attempt to support people who find themselves in a very sudden societal crisis through the Pattern Language Remix of existing patterns and Domain Translation.
+This paper introduced a project created to support people living through the COVID-19 pandemic by gathering patterns from the many pattern languages we have made in various domains and applying them to be helpful in the current situation.
+This project is an attempt to support people who find themselves in a very sudden societal crisis through the Pattern Language Remix of existing patterns.
 The result of this attempt was that it is indeed possible.